supermitch/Chinese-Postman/README.md

 ## Usage

-This program will run in Python 2.7 and Python 3.4, at least.
+This program will probably run in Python 2.7 and Python 3.4-3.7.
+(Tested recently w/ Python 3.7.2)

 Specify which graph to load by adding the graph name: